 The increased attention from ratings agencies coincides with increased focus on the problem by many cities and states.
 At the beginning of 2019, Moody’s surveyed the 50 U.S. cities with the largest amount of municipal debt outstanding; of the 28 that responded, more than 80% expect to have a climate risk action plan in place by the end of this year, and more than half plan to issue debt to fund climate initiatives.
 The respondents have collectively proposed or launched 240 climate resilience projects with a combined cost of $47 billion, $21 billion of which will be funded by the cities themselves (as opposed to federal or state funding).

 The overriding goal of these projects is to stave off the consequences of climate change, but issuers also know that viable climate plans will be a growing factor in their credit ratings going forward.
 There are few cases of actual credit downgrades so far, but we have seen a few examples that suggest a precedent for the future—for example, Cape Town, South Africa’s downgrade in 2017 due to drought, and the downgrade of Trinity Public Utilities District in California earlier this year due to elevated risk from wildfires.
 The fact that agencies are positioning to quantify climate risks more effectively may spur additional issuance going forward, and we also believe that issuers will feel the need to provide better risk disclosure.
 Miami’s Forever Bond is a good example: approved by voters in 2017, the measure will devote nearly $200 million to projects that mitigate the impact of current and future sea-level rise.
-The official bond documents provide straightforward and transparent discussion about the risks facing Miami in the coming decades, and the program is based on a thoughtful, long-term approach in which six initial $10-million demonstration projects will inform how the city allocates capital to climate adaptation in the future.
+The program is based on a thoughtful, long-term approach in which six initial $10-million demonstration projects will inform how the city allocates capital to climate adaptation in the future.
+This is supported by the fact that Miami-Dade County has also bolstered efforts to provide straightforward and transparent discussion about the risks facing Miami in the coming decades.

 OPPORTUNITIES FOR INFRASTRUCTURE INVESTMENT